 About early signs of autism

-Some early signs of autism usually appear in the first 1-2 years of life.
+If children are autistic, early signs of autism usually appear in the first 1-2 years of life.

 Sometimes early signs of autism change over time or become clearer as children get older.

-Communication: early signs of autism
+Social and communication skills: early signs of autism

 In the first year of life, children’s social interaction and communication development is an important area to watch for early signs of autism.
 Typical social and communication development in children includes things like responding to their name, making eye contact, and using gestures.